JasonSwingen/js-outdoors/_posts/2020-01-09-swinging-for-steelhead.markdown

 ---
 layout: post
-title: "How To Swing for Steelhead [Beginner's Guide]"
+title: "How To Swing for Steelhead"
 modified:
 categories: [fishing]
 tags: [fly-fishing, steelhead, lake superior, trout, techniques, tips]
-published: true
+published: True
 comments: True
 ads: False
 excerpt: The gear, locations, casts, and techniques used to swing for steelhead on the Brule River as well as any river steelhead are located in.
 image:
-  feature: lake-superior-steelhead-techniques.jpg
+  feature: Swinging_Streamers_Setup.jpg
-  teaser: lake-superior-steelhead-techniques.jpg
+  teaser: Swinging_Streamers_Setup.jpg
-  thumb: lake-superior-steelhead-techniques.jpg
+  thumb: Swinging_Streamers_Setup.jpg
 date: 2020-01-09T11:38:35-05:00
 ---